Curriculum – Biology

 Pre-requisite or helpful knowledge from KS4 Biology ready to study in Year 12 if applicable

-The topics below have been chosen as they reflect the ambitions of the National Curriculum, and as a Grammar school, also challenge students beyond the National Curriculum.
-They have been carefully sequenced in this order to build a student’s learning journey to achieve the aims of our Biology intent.
+The topics below have been chosen as they reflect the ambitions and the core content of the A Level specification which for biology is AQA 7402.
+As a Grammar school, the curriculum also challenges students beyond the A Level specification.
+Topics have been carefully sequenced in this order to build a student’s learning journey to achieve the aims of our biology intent.
 Along the way students are assessed and topics will be revisited in assessments to keep each stage of this learning journey alive.

 Year 12